 Contrary to the common beliefs, the chase to find that perfection is often the culprit, bringing in more stress for you.
 It is as damaging as cigarettes or marijuana.
 Depression, prolonged anxiety, a shorter lifespan, irritable bowel syndrome, obesity are some of the common problems encountered by perfectionists.

-Be kind and love yourself using your preferred love language
+Be kind and practice loving yourself using your preferred love language

 If your love language is gift giving…